-All chapters of the KCCP will be reviewed and updated to address the following four goals: equity, climate change, regional mobility, and best run government.
+All chapters of the King County Comprehensive Plan (KCCP) will be reviewed and updated to advance the County’s adopted Goals and Vision: mobility; health and human services; economic vitality; safety and justice; accessible, affordable housing; healthy environment; and efficient, accountable regional and local government.
 Further, since the King County Countywide Planning Policies were substantially revised in the past four years, all chapters will be reviewed and updated to ensure consistency.

-Review and update the KCCP for consistency with State, regional, and countywide growth management policy documents, such as the Growth Management Act, Vision 2040, Transportation 2040, the 2012 Countywide Planning Policies (CPPs), the King County Strategic Plan, the forthcoming Equity and Social Justice Strategic Plan, the King County Food Economy Initiative, King County Health and Human Services Transformation Vision and Initiatives, the Regional Equity Network, the King County Strategic Climate Action Plan, and the King County Cities Climate Collaboration (K4C).
+Review and update the KCCP for consistency with current State, regional, and countywide growth management policy documents, such as the Growth Management Act, Vision 2040 and the multicounty planning policies (MPPs), Transportation 2040, and the Countywide Planning Policies (CPPs).

+Strengthen the link between the KCCP and the King County Strategic Plan through a set of metrics that will be based on measurable goal statements to be added to each chapter.

+Consider references, where appropriate, to adopted implementation plans and initiatives, such as the King County Health and Human Services Transformation Plan, King County Strategic Climate Action Plan, King County Cities Climate Collaboration (K4C), Youth Action Plan, and Rural Economic Strategies plan.

 Update and strengthen policies that call for better integration of land use and transportation to create sustainable communities by promoting walking and bicycling, greater transit use, access to a healthy food system, access to quality and affordable homes, reduced greenhouse gas emissions and improved environmental, health and economic outcomes.

-Review and update policies to ensure that Low Impact Development (LID) is supported throughout the plan and that language related to LID and stormwater management reflects current National Pollution Discharge Elimination System (NPDES) permit requirements.
+Review and update policies to support Low Impact Development (LID) and ensure language related to LID and stormwater management reflects current National Pollution Discharge Elimination System (NPDES) permit requirements.

-Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities in related to health, housing, and prosperity.
+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities related to health, housing, and prosperity.

+Review and update policies to address inequities and disparities related to environmental justice and climate justice impacts.

-Review and update policies to advance the 14 Determinants of Equity including the built environment, transportation, parks, housing, and food systems.
+Review and update policies to advance the 14 Determinants of Equity in each chapter, and especially regarding the built environment, transportation, parks, housing, food systems, and economic development.

+Review four-to-one policies, including consideration of: the efficacy of the program to encourage permanent conservation of open space along the Urban Growth Boundary, potential policy changes to allow flexibility for smaller parcels while still achieving similar conservation goals, and identification of possible associated CPP changes.

+Consider consolidating health and equity policies into a new, stand-alone chapter.

+Update rural areas definitions (e.g. rural area, rural land, rural zoning, and rural cities) and usage in plan for clarity and consistency.

+Update policies and related code sections to reflect court rulings, current case law, and federal regulations.

-Update demographic and economic information throughout the KCCP.
+Update demographic and economic information.

 Chapter One – Regional Growth Management Planning

 Our region’s prosperity and sustainability rely on local governments working in partnership to plan for the future.
-The 2016 update to the Regional Planning Chapter of the KCCP will seek to strengthen the county’s commitment to regional partnerships and public engagement in order to ensure the most efficient and effective use of public funds and a high quality of life for all residents in King County.
+The 2016 update to the Regional Growth Management Planning chapter will seek to strengthen the county’s commitment to regional partnerships and public engagement in order to support efficient and effective use of public funds and a high quality of life for all residents in King County.

+Update and strengthen policies to provide increased attention to areas with low income communities and people of color to address inequities and disparities.

-Review and update policies to strengthen the County’s commitment to regional partnerships and public engagement.
+Review and update policies to strengthen the County’s commitment to regional partnerships – including examples such as the Growing Transit Communities Compact, Regional Code Collaboration, and the King County Cities Climate Collaboration (K4C) – and public engagement.

-Review policies to address support for the Eastside Rail Corridor.
+Review policies to express support for the multi-use vision for the public asset currently known as the “Eastside Rail Corridor” and associated multi-jurisdictional collaboration.

-Review policies to address support for the Growing Transit Communities Compact.

-Review policies to address support for the Regional Equity Network.

-Consider adding policies that broadly address regional initiatives that are covered in more detail in subsequent chapters such as the Regional Code Collaboration and the K4C.

 Chapter Two – Urban Communities